-- 10.1 Animal buildings, keeping areas and waste material storage areas shall be a minimum of 50' from all property lines, 75' from private water wells and 100' from surface water bodies and wetland areas.
+- 10.1 Animal buildings, keeping areas and waste material storage areas shall be a minimum of fifty feet (50') from all property lines, seventy-five feet (75') from private water wells and one hundred feet (100') from surface water bodies and wetland areas.
 Grazing areas are not subject to these setbacks. - 10.2 Siting and operation shall be subject to the application of the NH Department of Agriculture, Markets and Food Manual of Best Management Practices (BMP's) for Agriculture in New Hampshire, dated April 2002, as amended. - 10.3 All applicable NH statutes related to agricultural animals shall apply.